randall-frank/heresy2-assets/README.md

 {"compile-success": true}
 {"issues":[]}{"export-complete": true}

-python build.py serve
+python build.py serve  --browse
 Serving story:  http://127.0.0.1:9000
 ```

-At this point, pointing a browser tab at: ``http://127.0.0.1:9000`` will view the
+At this point, a browser tab will be opened, pointing to: ``http://127.0.0.1:9000`` in which the
-story.
+story may be played.

 > Note, if one double-clicks on the `index.html` file in the `build` directory to
 view the story, the background sound will not work due to CORS issues as the background sound files are accessed